rossant/website/content/2015-07-24-compiler-data-visualization.md

 By moving forward with a C++ core and an LLVM-based compiler architecture, we obtain a truly cross-platform framework.
 We are not prisonners of a given language like Python, but we have the possibility to target various low-level and high-level languages at leisure.
 We have potentially access to x86-64, ARM, desktop, mobile, and browser platforms.

-This is made possible thanks to great projects such as LLVM, emscripten, clang, Numba, and others.
+This is made possible thanks to great projects such as LLVM, emscripten, clang, and Numba.

 ### Modular and extendable architecture